 Vermont’s Title V Maternal and Child Health Needs Assessment and State Action Plan

 Core funding for Vermont’s Maternal and Child Health division comes from the Title V Maternal and Child Health Services Block Grant from the Health Resources and Services Administration (HRSA).
-Title V —the Nation’s oldest federal-state partnership—aims to improve the health and well-being of women, particularly mothers, and children.
+Title V —the Nation’s oldest federal-state partnership—aims to improve the health and well-being of people, particularly parents, and children.

 Every five years, Vermont must complete a comprehensive needs assessment of maternal and child health programming, services, resources and priorities.
 This needs assessment was last completed in 2015.